 Larger people, males, active individuals, breastfeeding or pregnant women, or those with certain medical conditions typically need more calories each day than other people.
 For those who need fewer calories, a 1,200 calorie diet is usually safe and potentially effective.

-The number of calories a person needs each day depends on several factors, including their age, sex, activity level, and body size.
+The number of calories a person needs each day depends on

 Most people need significantly more than 1,200 calories a day.
 Therefore, individuals who cut their daily intake to 1,200 calories can expect to lose some weight.
 This can be beneficial for people who are overweight or obese.